KamilaHase/Berries-Nearby/TESTING.md

 - Famer may want to see and read what others have to offer
     - after sign in, a registered user may read all offers currently presented under link "Current offers" - offer.html
 - Farmer may want to report another farmer, description below at "Customer"
+- Farmer may be interested in checking social media, links provided on footer at each page
+- all links tested, work well, documented under mockups section

 2. **Customer**
 - All users who decide not to post any of their own offers but are registered, have an access to read all current offers under "Current Offers" - offers.html
+- Customer may be interested in checking social media, links provided on footer at each page
 - A customer may report a farmer in case the customer gets impression some information are false or the farmer is behaving not trustworthy
     - on page "Current offers" - offers.html each card of offers has an icon of exclamation mark in circle.
 By clicking on the icon a modal opens
     - modal contains